kamilk128/cloud_api/README.md

 &#8594; expose docker-compose.yml to the parent directory with the "[colud_api](https://github.com/kamilk128/cloud_api)" and "[evento](https://github.com/KRQPLY/evento/tree/cloud-develop)" repositories
 </br></br>
-&#8594; merge env variables from both "colud_api" and "evento" to the single .env file and place it in the same directory as docker-copmose.yml
+&#8594; merge env variables from both "colud_api" and "evento" to the single .env file and place it in the same directory as docker-compose.yml
 </br></br>
 ```
-docker-copmose up
+docker-compose up
 ```